TrustKibou/TaskManagementApp/README.md

 ## Steps to Run Development Server

 Ensure Node packages are installed.

 Run `ng serve` for a dev server and navigate to `http://localhost:4200/`.

+Run `node dist/main.js` to launch Express API.

 ## Screenshots